How quickly when you get a kink in your neck do you notice it?

 Place of Manufacturing

-The Intimate Rose Pelvic Wand was designed in the USA and manufactured elsewhere.
+The Intimate Rose Pelvic Wands were designed in the USA and manufactured elsewhere.

-The pelvic wand comes with a dark purple velvet pouch to store it in!
+They come with a dark purple velvet pouch to store them in!

 Price (in USD)

-The standard Intimate Rose Pelvic Wand is $30 and the vibrating one is $60.
+The standard Intimate Rose Pelvic Wand is $30, the vibrating one is $60 and the temperature therapy wand is $50.

 Because I wish I knew about this product since the start of my vaginismus journey, I partnered with Dr. Amanda to spread the word about it AND get you a discount!